shubham3063/Dog-Breed-Classifier/README.md

 Along with exploring state-of-the-art CNN models for classification and localization, I have made important design decisions about the user experience for the app.
 By completing this lab, I have understood the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.

-### Main CNN Model
+### Transfer Learning CNN Model
-I had tried to imitate VGG-16 in the step 3 and I used VGG-16 for the transfer learning in step 4.
-Here is the architecture of VGG-16:
+I used VGG-16 for the transfer learning:

 ![VGG-16 Architecture][image2]